-The biggest theme these have in common is long list of people who have been harmed by all of these organizations.
-These are organizations that claim to follow Christ.
+What these organizations all have in common is long list of people who have been unapologetically harmed by all of these organizations, while at the same time the organization wears the name of Christ.
 Mark Driscoll (Mars Hill) even admitted that there was a “pile of bodies behind the Mars Hill bus.”

 Most of these organizations are still thriving.
 Plenty of people still want to work at Lampo.
 Students keep attending Liberty.
 New churches sprung up out of what was Mars Hill.
 Remnant is the outlier with much of their leadership dying in a plane crash earlier this year.